BSmith25/TreeProject/README.md

 ### To Run
 set up the folders and follow these steps:

-1) Download the 311 Service request data from NYC Open Data: https://nycopendata.socrata.com/Social-Services/311-Service-Requests-from-
-2010-to-Present/erm2-nwe9

-2) Follow the steps in ShellCommands.txt to organize the 311 data into falls and warnings files and store in Data/311

-3) Download the 2015 NYC Street Tree Census as a shapefile: https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/pi5s-9p35 and store in Data/Trees

-4) Run DataJoin.ipynb

-5) Run CleanData.ipynb

-6) place the two zipped files (data_with_imp_bldghght.zip and Fall_Count.zip) in Data/spatialdatasets and unzip them, remove "_for_github" from the name of data_with_imp_bldghght.
-These files were created with NYC and USGS open datasets in QGIS.

-7) run TreeModelNoWarn.ipynb

-8) TreeModelNoWarn.ipynb
+1) In a unix environment (I use Cygwin for Windows) run "sh Organize_Data.sh" to create the data file structure, download all data, and unzip/rename files as necessary

+2) Run DataJoin.ipynb to join branch fall service requests with tree census data

+3) Run CleanData.ipynb to join damage and overhanging trees service requests with tree census data  then clean the data up for modeling

+4) Run TreeModelNoWarn.ipynb to create a random forest model to predict the probability of a tree branch fall without using damage and overhanging tree service requst data then predict tree branch falls and store output

+8) Run TreeModelNoWarn.ipynb to create a random forest model to predict the probability of a tree branch fall using damage and overhanging tree service requests in the features.
+Then combine the two model outputs weighted by the service requests per fall in the zipcode.
+Output the results to a csv and to a SQL database for the app to connect to.
+   ** Note you will need to provide PostgreSQL login info

-9) run the flask app to display the app
+9) Run the flask app to display the app (see directions in App/README.txt) ** Currently the zipcode and tree data layers in google maps are static and will not update based on model outputs